Nervosys/Botnix/docs/languages-frameworks/dhall.section.md

 ## Packaging a Dhall expression from scratch {#ssec-dhall-packaging-expression}

-We can illustrate how Nixpkgs integrates Dhall by beginning from the following trivial Dhall expression with one dependency (the Prelude):
+We can illustrate how Botpkgs integrates Dhall by beginning from the following trivial Dhall expression with one dependency (the Prelude):

 ```dhall